Absolutely continuous Furstenberg measures: Disintegration Argument

 \section{Disintegration Argument}

 The purpose of this section is to prove Theorem \ref{theorem:prob_exist}.
-We define rigorously some notions which we used informally in the introduction including regular conditional distribution, the variance of random elements in $\Gp$ and various notions of entropy.
-We also discuss basic properties of these notions.
+We first discuss some basic properties of entropy and variance for random variables taking values in $\Gp$.
 After these preparations, which occupy most of the section, the proof of Theorem \ref{theorem:prob_exist} will be short.

 Before we begin we outline the main steps of the proof of Theorem \ref{theorem:prob_exist}.

 The first step is the following simple lemma.

 \begin{lemma} Let $g$, $s_1$ and $s_2$ be independent random variables taking values in $\Gp$.
 Suppose that $s_1$ and $s_2$ are absolutely continuous with finite entropy and that $gs_1$ and $gs_2$ have finite entropy.
 Define $k$ by